Holic75/Baldurs-gate-dnd-3.5/README.md

 – May not wear armor heavier than splint mail.
 – May not use large shields.
 – Gets bonus feats only at levels 4, 8, 12, 16, 20, 22 and 28.
 – Does not get Hardiness and Resist Magic abilities.
-– Can not use Hardiness and Resist Magic abilities.
 – May only put one star in any weapon she can use.

 ### DWARVEN DEFENDER
 Advantages:
+– Immune to sneak attack.
+– Gains +1 AC bonus at level 5 and every five levels thereafter.
 – May use Defensive Stance once per day.
 Gains one use at level 1, one use at level 4, and an additional use every 4 levels thereafter.
 ```
 DEFENSIVE STANCE: